Seventh Grade

 Science 7

 In seventh grade, students learn the fundamental physical and chemical properties of matter.
-Students engage through hands-on, project-based learning units that foster independent thinking, inquiry, communication and procedural skills.
+Students engage through hands-on, project-based learning units that foster independent thinking, inquiry, communication, procedural and analytical skills.
 They learn to distinguish among mixtures, elements and compounds and recognize the underlying principles governing physical and chemical changes.
 At the mid-year point, students undertake the boat project, a comprehensive unit in which they work in teams to apply their understanding of density and displacement to design, build and test a miniature boat capable of carrying a piece of precious cargo designated by a faculty 'client.'
 As the year continues, atomic theory is examined and applied as students learn their way around the Periodic Table of Elements.
-Students build and test windmills to apply their understanding of subatomic particles and electricity generation, and they hone their communication skills in science through written and oral presentations.
+Students build and test windmills to apply their understanding of subatomic particles and electricity generation, and they hone their communication skills in science through written and oral lab reports and presentations.
 They collaborate with classmates as they interpret data and form substantiated conclusions.
-Students culminate their seventh grade science exploration by learning how to write a formal laboratory report, paying close attention to the purpose and intent of the various steps involved.

 Using religion and human geography as overarching themes, students examine the ancient and pre-modern civilizations of Greece, Rome, the Americas, the Islamic world, Western Africa and the European Middle Ages.
 Using both primary and secondary sources, students explore the connections among different aspects of each civilization, including connections between culture and religion, social and political life, and each civilization’s relationship to its natural environment.